 Is raising a child who struggles with bed-wetting stressing you out?
 Relax!
 It's much more common and normal than you might think.
-Most doctors don't consider nighttime wetness as cause for concern in children five and under, and even after that, there is no cause for alarm.
+Most doctors don't consider nighttime wetness as a cause for concern in children five and under, and even after that, there is no cause for alarm.
 Studies suggest approximately 5 to 7 million children older than age 6 suffer from nocturnal enuresis.

 The first thing parents and caregivers need to realize about enuresis, is that by definition, it is involuntary.
 Nighttime bed-wetting is not done on purpose.
 There are a number of different reasons for a child wetting the bed, and none of them are because the child wants to wet the bed.
 Some parents believe that bed-wetting is the child's fault.
 They may even punish the child to get them to stop.
 Nothing could be further from the truth.
-It may be one of the most harmful myths about bed-wetting, because it can ultimately make things much worse.
+It may be one of the most harmful myths about bed-wetting because it can ultimately make things much worse.
 Nervousness or stress may only magnify the problem.
 "Misunderstandings about bedwetting have kept it from being viewed as a legitimate medical problem," Dr. Sears explains on his parenting website.
 "If the lungs malfunction, the child is medically and sympathetically treated for, say asthma.
 If the bladder malfunctions, the child is thought to be lazy, stubborn, and immature."

 Secondly, bed-wetting can be developmental.
 Just because your child is dry during the day, it doesn't mean they can be trained the same way at night.
 If you are worried because you're 3-year-old is not staying dry through the night, stop worrying.
 A developing bladder may be unable to hold urine all night.
 Bed-wetting is considered normal before age 5.

 While many kids stop wetting the bed by their sixth birthday, up to seven million don't.
 After age six, children suffering from enuresis could be having a problem for many reasons, one of which may be because their bodies are not producing enough ADH.
 ADH is a hormone produced by the body that slows down urine production at night so the bladder does not overfill.
-A synthetic version, called DDAVP, can be prescribed for children with chronic or severe cases, and is available in nasal spray or tablet form.
+A synthetic version, called DDAVP, can be prescribed for children with chronic or severe cases and is available in nasal spray or tablet form.

 Bed-wetting is hereditary.
-It is likely that kids who struggle with wetting the bed, have close relatives who also struggled as children with bed-wetting.
+It is likely that kids who struggle with wetting the bed have close relatives who also struggled as children with bed-wetting.
 According to the American Academy of Pediatrics, researchers from Denmark announced evidence in 1995 of a possible gene which is prone to link cases of bed-wetting.
 Since then, researchers have identified two genes - ENUR1 and ENUR2 - that often appear on the chromosomes of those who wet the bed as children.
 It is believed that these genes affect either the amount of urine a child produces at night or how easily they can wake up when their bladders are full.

 Since there are several variables which may contribute to bed-wetting, there are numerous ways parents can try to help or encourage children, if and when they are capable of outgrowing the tendency.